mikhail-robinson/wagtail-tagmanager/README.md

 ## Contributing

 If you would like to contribute, feel free to create a pull request.
+All changes to main must go through a pull request and be reviewed.
+Direct pushes, merges without review, or force pushes are blocked by branch protection rules.

 ### Install